 What sponsored children are provided with for less

-Being able to sponsor a child is accessible to anyone who would like to help. £28 every month ensures that a child can go to school to complete their studies.
+Being able to sponsor a child is accessible to anyone who would like to help. £28 (or $35) every month ensures that a child can go to school to complete their studies.
 When the child live too far from the school, they will be welcomed in a boarding school during the school term, and go back to their parents for the holidays.
 The sponsorship also provides for any medication that they may need.

-Sponsoring a child can also keep a child within their community with their families but with an improved standard of living, so that they can remain healthy, lead a new life out of poverty, educate their family on the way and have careers to look forward to.
-A sponsor is able to connect with one child and both the sponsor and child are able to get to know each other, exchange letters, stories and photographs.
+Sponsoring a child can also keep a child within their community with their families but with an improved standard of living so that they can remain healthy, lead a new life out of poverty, educate their family on the way and have careers to look forward to.
+A sponsor is able to connect with one child and both the sponsor and child are able to get to know each other, and exchange letters, stories, and photographs.
 A long-distance relationship is built between them which helps the child have things to look forward to and someone to share their life with over years.

 The longer the sponsorship the stronger the relationship can develop; although the child does not live with the sponsor as an adopted child would, the sponsor may be able to travel and visit the child in person.